wdas/python-jsonrpc/README.md

 Creating CGI based services
 ---------------------------
+An example CGI server is provided in `examples/server.py`.

 To provide your own service you can create a python CGI-Script and use jsonrpc's handleCGI method for handling requests.